Internet governance: Internet Shutdowns

 Internet shutdowns refer to when state authorities deliberately shut down the internet.
 In other cases, Internet shutdown could describe intentional acts by state authorities to slow down internet connections.
 Other terms used to describe internet shutdown include 'blanket shutdown,' 'kill switches,' 'blackout,' 'digital curfews.'
 Shutdowns could be for only a few hours, days, weeks, and sometimes months.
 Governments often justify internet shutdowns on grounds of public safety, prevention of mass hysteria, hate speech, fake news, national security, and sometimes for transparency of an ongoing electioneering process.
 However, reports indicate that shutdowns are a deliberate attempt at internet censorship by the governments.
 Apart from posing great harm to internet freedom, the shutdown of the internet harms public health, economies, educational systems, internet advancements, vulnerable groups, and democratic societies.
 This is because they impede on public communication through the internet for a while, thereby putting many activities at a standstill.

 In the past years, no fewer than 35 countries have experienced internet shutdowns.
-According to reports by Access Now a non-profit digital right group, 25 countries across the globe experienced government-induced internet shutdown 196 times in 2018.
+According to reports by Access Now, a non-profit digital right group, 25 countries across the globe experienced government-induced internet shutdown 196 times in 2018.
 In 2019, Access Now reports indicated that 33 countries experienced a government-induced internet shutdown 213 times.
 The 2020 report from the digital right group implied that 29 countries deliberately shut down their internet 155 times.
 With the growing trend of internet shutdowns, digital rights groups, including Internet Society, Access Now, #KeepItOn Coalition, and others have condemned it, noting it is an 'infringement on digital rights' of netizens.
 These groups have also been at the forefront of tracking and reporting shutdowns in real-time as well as analyzing its impact on internet advancement, internet freedom, and societies.

+In 2024, a total of 54 countries experienced internet shutdowns, with Thailand, Malaysia, and France among the nations that joined this list.
+This brought the cumulative total of internet shutdowns induced by government agencies to 296.
+Notably, platform X was reported as one of the most blocked services, facing restrictions in 35 countries.
+Myanmar's military regime, under its new leadership, was responsible for the highest number of shutdowns, implementing 85 outages and leading global reports on internet disruptions.
+Authorities worldwide have increasingly resorted to internet shutdowns, reflecting a 35% increase in country participation compared to 2022.